 To change the name on OC records, the Shareholder or Descendant must submit a Name Change Form.
 The Shareholder must include a copy of the legal document (i.e. marriage license, divorce decree or adoption degree) that changed their name.
 OC will notify the Shareholder or Descendant in writing that the name change has been made.

 Submit a completed Descendant Application Form and provide a copy of birth certificate(s) that show proof of Descendancy to the voting Shareholder.
-The Descendant Program allows Koniag to communicate with future Shareholders and notify them of internships, scholarships, and other opportunities.
-Each registered Descendant is assigned a unique identification number associated with their voting Koniag Shareholder relative.
+The Descendant Program allows OC to communicate with future Shareholders and notify them of internships, scholarships, and other opportunities.
+Each registered Descendant is assigned a unique identification number associated with their voting OC Shareholder relative.

 Each month, the Board of Directors meets to conduct business.
 At each meeting, the financial results of the corporation’s business are analyzed, and the Board reviews material on any number of items that might require direction to Management or Board approval.
 It takes a lot of preparation to be knowledgeable and effective at the meetings, and the directors work very hard.
 In addition, they must attend work sessions and special meetings.
 Following are some duties and behavior expected of each and every director of OC.